 • Return the skillet to medium heat and add the oil and diced onions.
 Cook the onions until softened and translucent, about 4 minutes, and add the garlic.
 Cook an additional 30 seconds.

-• Add the onion/garlic mixture to the slow-cooker and stir.
+• Add the onion/garlic mixture to the slow cooker and stir.

-• Add all other chili ingredients and stir well.
+• Add all the other chili ingredients and stir well.
 Season to taste with salt, pepper and chili seasoning (if desired).
 Stir.

 • Replace the lid, and cook on HIGH for 2 hours.